CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 Face recognition: For each detected face in the image, we run it through a neural network to classify the subject.

+## One-shot learning
+Given the unique requirements and constraints faced by facial recognition systems, it is clear that the paradigm of training a CNN for classification using a huge dataset (known as batch learning classification) is unsuitable for the facial recognition problem.

+Instead, our objective is to create a neural network that can learn to recognize any face using just a single training sample.

+This form of neural network training is known as one-shot learning.

-## The following tasks should be performed when determining whether the presented face belongs to an arbitrary person (say person A):
+### The following tasks should be performed when determining whether the presented face belongs to an arbitrary person (say person A):

 1. Retrieve the stored image of person A (obtained during the onboarding process).
 This is the true image of person A.